aitorquinza/aitorquinza/README.md

 ### 👋 Hi there, I'm Aitor.

-- 🔭 I’m currently working on Factory Automation for a Pharmaceutical consultancy firm.
+- 🔭 I’m currently working on Automating Factories for a Pharmaceutical consultancy firm.
 - 🌱 I’m currently learning Cloud architectures.
 - 👯 I’m looking to collaborate on DevOps projects.
 - 💬 Ask me about Python.